Network requirements

 • 192.0.2.128/28 and 192.0.2.144/28

-A hierarchical, distributed naming system used to translate human-readable domain names into IP addresses.
+DNS is a hierarchical, distributed naming system used to translate human-readable domain names into IP addresses.
 DNS enables resources in cloud and on-premise networks to communicate using stable, memorable names instead of numerical IP addresses.
-DNS resolution can occur through public resolvers, private/internal DNS servers, or a hybrid approach where conditional forwarding rules direct specific domains to their correct authoritative resolver.
+DNS resolution can occur through public resolvers, private or internal DNS servers, or a hybrid approach in which conditional forwarding rules direct specific domains to their correct authoritative resolver.
 Consistent DNS configuration across cloud and on-premise networks is essential to ensure service discovery, Kerberos authentication, and cross-environment workload communication.

-• Direct Connect / Dedicated Interconnect + Site-to-Site VPN
+• Direct Connect or Dedicated Interconnect and Site-to-Site VPN

-Mechanisms used to establish secure, private connectivity between on-premise data centers and cloud networks.
-A Direct Connect (or equivalent dedicated interconnect service) provides a high-bandwidth, low-latency physical link that bypasses the public internet.
+Direct Connect, Dedicated Interconnect and Site-to-Site VPN are mechanisms used to establish secure, private connectivity between on-premise data centers and cloud networks.
+A Direct Connect or the equivalent Dedicated Interconnect service provides a high-bandwidth, low-latency physical link that bypasses the public internet.
 A Site-to-Site VPN creates an encrypted IPsec tunnel over the internet to connect the on-premise network to the cloud virtual network.
 These two connectivity options are often used together, with the VPN serving as a failover path when the dedicated link becomes unavailable.
 When configuring hybrid connectivity, all participating networks must use non-overlapping CIDR ranges, and routing must be set up so on-premise subnets and cloud subnets can reach each other consistently.

 Requirements